procore/documentation/other_procore_apis/bim_web_viewer.md

 If this is not provided as an option, you will need to intercept the SDK's requests and attach the `Authorization` header yourself in order for them to succeed.

-Additionally, the access token may expire in a matter of ...minutes?
-Hmm we need to suggest a way to handle that.
+Additionally, the access token will eventually expire (in 24 hours currently for an implicitly granted token) and requests made by the SDK will fail.
+We don't yet have a way to notify of these errors and refresh the in-use access token.
+One workaround is to keep track of the expiration time for the access token (provided in the `expires_in` query param in the Implicit Grant flow) and re-instantiate the `ProcoreBim.Webviewer` with the new access token.

 `baseUrl [string]`